crolllab/crolllab_v3/_members/melanier-echernier.md

   orcid: 0000-0002-1931-5083
 ---

-Mélanie joins us in summer 2024 from the Université Clermont Auvergne for a MSc internship research project.
+Mélanie joined us in summer 2024 from the Université Clermont Auvergne for a MSc internship research project.
 She's excited about Zymoseptoria tritici and the evolution of fungicide resistance.
 ```